Active Substance: octocog alfa

 This preparation does not contain von Willebrand factor and is therefore not indicated in von Willebrand's disease.

-Helixate NexGen is used for the treatment and prevention of bleeding in patients with haemophilia A (an inherited bleeding disorder).
-Helixate NexGen is intended for either short-term or long-term use.
+Helixate NexGen is a medicine used for the treatment and prevention of bleeding in patients of all ages with haemophilia A (an inherited bleeding disorder caused by lack of factor VIII).
+It contains the active substance octocog alfa (human coagulation factor VIII).

 How is Helixate NexGen used?

-Helixate NexGen should be started by a doctor who has experience in the treatment of haemophilia.
+Helixate NexGen can only be obtained with a prescription and treatment should be started by a doctor experienced in the treatment of haemophilia.

 How does Helixate NexGen work?

-The active substance in Helixate NexGen, human coagulation factor VIII, is a substance that helps the blood to clot.
-Patients with haemophilia A lack factor VIII, which causes blood clotting problems such as bleeding in the joints, muscles and internal organs.
-Helixate NexGen is used to correct the factor-VIII deficiency by replacing the missing factor VIII, giving temporary control of the bleeding disorder.
+The active substance in Helixate NexGen, octocog alfa (human coagulation factor VIII), is a substance that helps the blood to clot.
+Patients with haemophilia A lack factor VIII, and this causes blood clotting problems such as bleeding in the joints, muscles and internal organs.
+Helixate NexGen is used to correct the factor VIII deficiency by replacing the missing factor VIII, giving temporary control of the bleeding disorder.

-Helixate NexGen is similar to another medicine that was previously authorised in the European Union (EU) called Helixate, but it is prepared differently so that there are no human-derived proteins in the medicine.
+Helixate NexGen is similar to another medicine that was previously authorised in the EU called Helixate, but it is prepared differently so that there are no human-derived proteins in the medicine.
 Because of this, Helixate NexGen has been compared with Helixate to show that the two medicines are equivalent.

-What is the risk associated with Helixate NexGen?
+What are the risks associated with Helixate NexGen?

-The CHMP decided that Helixate NexGen’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency decided that Helixate NexGen’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency concluded that Helixate NexGen has been shown to be effective at treating and preventing bleeding in patients with haemophilia A and has an acceptable safety profile.

 Other information about Helixate NexGen